π³π·Nauru Political Stability: 29/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

 Nauru is a small, oval-shaped island in the southwestern Pacific Ocean, measuring 21 km in length.
-It features a fringing coral reef and a central plateau with the highest point at Command Ridge, which is 71 m above sea level.
-The island has a hot and humid climate, with monsoon rains occurring from November to February.
+It features a fringing coral reef and a central plateau with the highest point, Command Ridge, at 71 m above sea level.
+The island's terrain has been heavily impacted by phosphate mining, leaving much of it barren and uninhabitable, while the coastal areas support some vegetation like coconut palms and bananas.

-As of July 2021, Nauru has a population of 12,511 residents, which has decreased due to repatriation of immigrant workers in 2006.
-The official languages are Nauruan and English, with Nauruan being spoken by 96% of the population at home.
-Christianity is the predominant religion, with the main denominations being the Nauru Congregational Church and the Catholic Church.
+As of July 2021, Nauru has a population of 12,511 residents, making it one of the most densely populated countries in the South Pacific.
+The official languages are Nauruan and English, with Nauruan being spoken at home by 96% of the population.
+Christianity is the predominant religion, with the Nauru Congregational Church and the Catholic Church being the largest denominations.

 Governance Indicators